 In partnership with Carol G. Simon Cancer Center at Morristown and Overlook medical centers, Atlantic Health System Heart Care is committed to providing cancer patients and survivors with specialized care.
 Our goal is to prevent and treat potential cardiovascular side effects from cancer therapies, including radiation therapy, hormone therapy, and chemotherapy.

 Our cardio-oncology team includes experts in cardiac imaging and heart failure.
 In particular, specialists in our state-of-the-art echocardiogram facility use 3-D imaging to determine if there may be tissue damage or poor blood flow in any areas of the heart.
-We will co-manage your care with your oncologist and your primary care physician.
+We will co-manage your care with your oncology specialist and your primary care physician.

 Heart care services may vary by location.
 Please confirm when booking an appointment.